Astemes/astemes-triarc-framework/docs/20_Framework/40_View/View.md

 The first is that the `View.vi` reports a refrence to the VI when it is started using the provided framework method.
 The second requirement is that the `View.vi` stops when the `Stop` message is broadcasted.
 This is demonstrated below.
+These requirements are tested in the unit test created with the class when the class is created from the `New Triarc Process` menu item.

 ![view.vi bd](img/view_bd.png)